anseki/pointer-event/README.md

   startHandlerId = pointerEvent.regStartHandler(function(pointerXY) {
     console.log('[START]');
-    console.dir(pointerXY); // Object having `clientX` and `clientY`. return true; // If it returns `false`, the starting is canceled.
+    console.dir(pointerXY); // Object having `clientX` and `clientY`. this.options.stopPropagation = false; // Access to current instance via `this`. return true; // If it returns `false`, the starting is canceled.
   });